apostrophecms/apostrophe-documentation/reference/apostrophe-pages/index.md

 convenience of jqtree
 ### docUnversionedFields(*req*, *doc*, *fields*) *[api]*
 Invoked by the apostrophe-versions module.

-Identify fields that should never be rolled back
+Your module can add additional doc properties that should never be rolled back by pushing them onto the `fields` array.
 ### isPage(*doc*) *[api]*
 Returns true if the doc is a page in the tree
 (it has a slug with a leading /).
+### matchDescendants(*page*) *[api]*
+Returns a regular expression to match the `path` property of the descendants of the given page, but not itself
 ### isAncestorOf(*possibleAncestorPage*, *ofPage*) *[api]*
 Returns true if `possibleAncestorPage` is an ancestor of `ofPage`.
 A page is not its own ancestor.
 If either object is missing or